zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 docker cp <keycloak container ID>:/tmp/my-realm-users-0.json .
 ```

-## Configure the Web Application
+## Configure the web application

-Now that you've fully configured Keycloak, you need to configure an application to use Keycloak as its user management interface.
+Now that you have fully configured Keycloak, you need to configure an application to use Keycloak as its user management interface.

 This stage focuses on ZITADEL's [sample Angular application](https://github.com/zitadel/zitadel-angular) (client-side application) as a sample application that requires a user login.
 This application uses [OAuth Authorization Code flow with PKCE](https://docs.zitadel.com/docs/guides/integrate/login-users#code-flow) for its authentication, which is supported by both Keycloak and ZITADEL.